 You can stop the NETGEAR USB Control Center from starting automatically when you log in to Windows.
 You can also change the language and specify the time-out to release the printer connection.

-- > To turn off automatic NETGEAR USB Control Center startup: - 1.
-Click the NETGEAR USB Control Center icon
+To turn off automatic NETGEAR USB Control Center startup:

-2. Select Tools > Configuration.
+1. Select Tools > Configuration.

-- 3. Clear the Automatically execute when logging on Windows check box. - 4.
+- 2. Clear the Automatically execute when logging on Windows check box. - 3.
 Click the OK button.